 International Internet Magazine.
 Baltic States news & analytics

-This week the shareholders of airBaltic have approved the annual report of the Latvian airline. airBaltic has achieved a net profit of EUR +1 million for the full year of 2013. airBaltic has surpassed by far its original plans and has turned around the FY2012 loss of EUR -27 million, converting it into a net profit of EUR +1 million for 2013. airBaltic has achieved profitability one year ahead of the initial schedule.
+Latvian airline airBaltic has achieved a net profit of EUR +14 million for the first half of 2014. airBaltic has turned around the Jan-Jun 2013 loss of EUR -12 million, converting it into a net profit of EUR +14 million for the same period in 2014, despite new challenges in the eastern markets, informed BC Janis Vanags.

 Keyword tags: Airport, Financial Services, Good for Business, Latvia, Transport